Basics operations using pxctl

 pxctl command is global to the cluster.
 Running

-pxctl from any node within the cluster therefore shows the same global details.
+pxctl on any node within the cluster, therefore, shows the same global details.
+But

 pxctl also identifies details specific to that node.